Alcohol and Drugs of Abuse Affecting the Central Nervous System: Pharmacology, Toxicology and Impairment

 “Alcohol and Drugs of Abuse Affecting the Central Nervous System: Pharmacology, Toxicology, and Impairment” will be held August 29 - 30, 2016 at the University of Dayton, Ohio.

 Workshop faculty will include experts in forensic toxicology, pharmacology, pathology and law enforcement who will provide a basic overview of the pharmacology of alcohol and drugs of abuse and how they affect the central nervous system.
 Emphasis will be given to the effects of these drugs on driving performance and impairment detection.
 Synthetic drug pharmacology will also be addressed.

 After attending this course, participants will be able to:

 2. Recognize the signs and symptoms of drug impairment

-To attend the workshop, complete the Workshop Registration Form and submit the form and payment to the SOFT Office no later than May 9, 2016.
-Click here to download the Workshop Registration Form.
+To attend the workshop, please complete the Workshop Registration Form and submit it to the SOFT Office no later than August 15, 2016

 SOFT Continuing Education Workshop Committee Chair: Jayne E. Thatcher, Ph.D

 The Center for Forensic Sciences at RTI International supports the National Institute of Justice, the Office of Victims of Crime and the Substance Abuse and Mental Health Services Administration in developing and delivering online education for forensic scientists and managers.